 Fiberglass insulation is much cheaper, coming in at as little as $1 per square foot.
 You'll still need to add the cost of your wooden cladding to this.
 The cost will vary depending on the exact material used, add $1 per square foot.

 What design considerations are there when insulating a summer house?

-As Barabakh points out, 'you have the option to insulate summerhouses either internally (putting the insulation on the inside of the walls) or externally (putting the insulation on the outside of the walls).'
+As Barabakh points out, 'you have the option to insulate summerhouses either internally (insulating the walls on the inside) or externally (putting the insulation on the outside of the walls).'

 Internal insulation is much easier and cheaper to do and most people choose this option.
 However, external insulation 'might be necessary for smaller summer houses where you do not want to sacrifice space within the building.'

 You can also think about adding electricity to your summerhouse.
 Murphy recommends seriously considering this step, because 'it can be an absolute game-changer.
 You’ll be able to add things like lighting and heating options to your space.'
 Do bear in mind that running electricity to an outbuilding 'is not a DIY job – and you shouldn’t take on the work yourself.
 When it comes to electricity or any kind of light-level electrical work, it's a job best left to the professionals.
 Take some time to research and consult with a professional to make sure work is carried out safely.
 This cost will vary depending on the size of the job.'